SWPL-Switch-Protocol/.github/profile/README.md

 ### Binance Hackathon Repositories

-This GitHub organization is used to manage the **Binance Hackathon source code** for Switch Protocol.
+This GitHub is used to manage the **Binance Hackathon source code** for Switch Protocol.
-The following repositories under `SWPL-Switch-Protocol` together form the main hackathon project:

 - **frontend-web**: Web application for the Switch Protocol user experience, built with TypeScript.
 - **backend**: Backend service that exposes APIs and orchestrates core business logic for Switch Protocol.